Financial-Times/origami-component-converter/README.md

 * rewrite dependencies from the `bower.json` to their npm names
 * create a map of aliases for the upcoming compile step

-Then, it compiles the javascript to commonjs using babel.
+Then, it compiles the javascript to esm using babel.
 The [babel-plugin-import-rewrite](./lib/babel-plugin-import-rewrite.js) plugin uses the generated aliases field to rewrite any dependencies whose names differ between bower and npm.

 We remove the aliases field, and then the package is ready to publish.